storybookjs/ember/docs/writing-stories/play-function.md

 <!-- prettier-ignore-end -->

-Applying these changes into your stories, you'll get a performance boost and improved error handling with the `addon-interactions`.
+Applying these changes to your stories can provide a performance boost and improved error handling with [`addon-interactions`](/addons/@storybook/addon-interactions/).